jpegleg/signer-daemon/README.md

 Potentially vulnerable to padding attacks, oracle attacks etc (PKCSv1.5 stuffs in here).

-This signing should not really be considered a security enhancement, but instead an example Identity component.
+This signing should not really be considered a security enhancement, it does not provide privacy or good encryption, but instead an example Identity component.
-It might get use as some token authorization mechanism obfuscation, layered with real privacy measures like AES256.
+If the data is to be secret/private, then is should be encrypted with (AES256) before being signed by this identity daemon.

 The max message length is defaulted to 1024 bytes.
 Adjust it if needed, in many implementations it may be safely increased.